mamonaco1973/azure-setup/README.md

 This project complements a video on my channel that demonstrates how to configure Terraform with Azure.

+The video for this project is [Azure Terraform Easy Setup](https://www.youtube.com/watch?v=wwi3kVgYNOk).

 The Terraform configuration in this project creates a minimal virtual network (VNet) with a single public subnet.

 An Ubuntu virtual machine (VM) is deployed, and a [custom_data](scripts/custom_data.sh) script is used to install Apache during the instance's boot process.